Available in paperback and eBook formats from Amazon.

 Audio coming soon, read by Molly King, from Audible, iTunes and Amazon.

-First edition, published as 'The Noose and Gibbet', out of print.
+*1st edition published as 'The Noose and Gibbet', by Anachron Press.

 Back Cover Copy: